CHINESE FLAT-BUYERS are the target for what is likely to be Hackney’s highest building, the 50-storey Principal Place in Shoreditch.

-Fifty of the 243 flats on the site, the empty block pictured above with the flag, are designated “affordable”, a concept that looks less and less meaningful, especially given the high-worth buyers being targeted.
+Fifty of the 243 flats on the site, the empty modern block above, are designated “affordable”, a concept that looks less and less meaningful, especially given the high-worth buyers being targeted.

 The tower, potentially worth £300 million in itself, is a project by two Canadian companies, Brookfield Office Properties and Concord Pacific, founded by Li Ka-shing, a Hong Kong billionaire now based in Vancouver.
 The architect is Foster and Partners of Gherkin fame.

 Brookfield inherited the Principal Place scheme when it completed its purchase of the office portfolio of Hammerson London for £518 million this month July 2013.